This set of Rocket Propulsion Multiple Choice Questions & Answers (MCQs) focuses on “Propellant Budget”.

 9. In order to meet a minimum total impulse requirement for a rocket engine displaying off-nominal performance and showing variations in mixture ratio, what has to be done?

-c) Halt the operation and replace necessary component.
+c) Halt the operation and replace the necessary component

 d) Change the mission trajectory accordingly